 Most are crate trained without much trouble.
 However, the desire to be around people makes some whippets hard to crate successfully; some howl, scream, and moan in their crates even if they were properly crate-trained as puppies.
 Sometimes this behavior is connected with claustrophobia and/or separation anxiety; sometimes it’s just a spoiled whippet!
 Many whippets who pitch fits in a crate alone will do fine if paired with another whippet in the same (large) crate for company.

 A dog with separation anxiety shows signs of distress when he does not have access to his owner.
 He will panic when his owner leaves the house for any length of time and sometimes when he is simply put into a room alone with the door closed.
 He may pant, drool, shiver, scratch frantically at the door, and sometimes destroy household furnishings in his panic.
 He can even injure himself trying to escape from a crate or the house itself.
 Separation anxiety is discussed as a breed problem in whippets, but as in many other breeds, it is over-diagnosed.
-Whippets who are unhappy with their livingarrangements tend to let you know about it.
-We’ve heard many astory about a whippet with “severe separation anxiety” who is placed in a home where he receives more attention…and miracle of miracles, the “separation anxiety” disappears magically.
+Whippets who are unhappy with their living arrangements tend to let you know about it.
+We’ve heard about more than one whippet with “severe separation anxiety” who, when placed in a home where he receives more attention, has had “separation anxiety” disappear magically.
 It’s just not in the breed’s nature to spend lots of time alone and not complain about it.
 This breed does seem to do better in a two- or multi-dog household.
 Hounds are pack animals, even more so than other types of dogs, and most whippets like doggy company as well as human company.
 This is an important point especially if the humans are away during the day.

 No, whippets are house dogs.
 They are not psychologically or physically suited to being kept in a yard.
 They certainly enjoy (and need) a daily romp in the yard or an hour or so spent stretched out in the sun, but you should not plan to leave your whippet in the yard indefinitely.
 Because of the low percentage of body fat they carry, these dogs have very little natural insulation against the elements.
 They overheat rather easily and they suffer terribly from the cold.
 If you don’t plan on keeping your dog in the house, you should choose a dog more suited to outdoor life.